Skip to main content

 The liquidating account pays an extra liquidation fee on every fill while flagged, on top of its normal maker or taker rate.

 Liquidation fee rates vary by market.
 If you’re integrating Perps, read current values from Market Data.
+Auto-deleveraging fills bypass the order book and carry no fee for either side.